 The judges will also present prizes at a special ceremony in the Bishop’s Palace during the Festival in October.
 Immediately preceding this, the shortlisted poets will be invited to read their entries.

 The closing date for all entries is 30th June 2018.
+Prizes will be presented on Sunday 20 October 2019.
+All shortlisted participants will be notified in advance.

 Got an event, challenge, competition or call for submissions you’d like to draw my attention to?
 Send me an email at judydarley(at)iCloud(dot)com